SEAL-Embedded/Conference-Badge/README.md

 ### Installing

 * Downlaod the latest MircoPython firmware of(and on) the Raspberry Pi Pico W
-* Here is the aioble library: https://docs.openmv.io/library/aioble.html#aioble.scan
+* Here is 1 aioble library: https://docs.openmv.io/library/aioble.html#aioble.scan
+* Here is another aioble library: https://github.com/micropython/micropython-lib
 * Any modifications needed to be made to files/folders

 ### Executing program